ILABUTK/aws-lex-browser-audio-capture/README.md

 A detailed guide to the example code can be found [here](https://aws.amazon.com/blogs/ai/capturing-voice-input-in-a-browser/).

 ##XP Run on a server.

 > php -S localhost:3000 -t .

+> configures to add a Lex bot on console.
+Added a group and assigned to sfmuser.